-As I sip the tea, I remember those words and admire her skill, thinking how far from Laoshan those leaves have now traveled on their way back to America.
-Of the many people in the tea industry that I befriended over two months, the farmers left the deepest impression.
-Conveniently, to discuss the farmers is to discuss the origin of tea, the starting point, the bulwark of tea culture.
+As I sip the tea, I remember those words and admire their skill, thinking how far from Laoshan those leaves have now traveled on their way back to America.
+Of the many people in the tea industry that I befriended over two months, the He family left the deepest impression.
+To discuss tea farmers is to discuss the origin of tea, the starting point, the bulwark of tea culture.

 “What kind of tea are you drinking?”
 He opened the thermos and let me look at the mess of broken leaves and swirling sediment.